WE WOULD LOVE

 the United States Playing Card Company.

-same package, and that package was getting cheaper as manufacturing methods improved,
+same machine, and the product was getting cheaper as manufacturing methods improved,

 everyone clamored to ride the bicycle.